|PROFESSOR AND DIRECTOR, CENTER FOR HEALTHCARE INNOVATION|

 - Biotech 2009, Nov 16-17, 2009, Philadelphia, PA.
 “The Evolving Role of Diagnostics in Bioscience Technology and Health Care: Perspective from an Academic Clinical Lab”

-Organized and chaired New Jersey’s first International Symposium on personalized medicine entitled “Symposium on Human Variation: A Driver of Personalized Medicine.”
-This two-day symposium (Jan 29-30, 2009) featured lectures, panel discussions and poster presentations from 18 influential academic and industry scientists and policy makers across North America working at the forefront of translational R&D and the enablement of personalized medicine.
+- Organized and chaired New Jersey’s first International Symposium on personalized medicine entitled “Symposium on Human Variation: A Driver of Personalized Medicine.”
+This two-day symposium (Jan 29-30, 2009 at NJ Medical School, Newrak NJ) featured lectures, panel discussions and poster presentations from 18 influential academic and industry scientists and policy makers across North America working at the forefront of translational R&D and the enablement of personalized medicine.
 The audience included basic and clinical research scientists, clinicians, genetic counselors, graduate students, medical residents and postdoctoral fellows.
-Professor Tolias developed the program and curriculum (9.75 CME Credits), identified and invited the speakers and sponsors and gave the introductory lecture.
+I gave the introductory lecture, was responsible for developing the program and curriculum (9.75 CME Credits) and identified and invited the speakers.

 Grants, Contracts & Funds